Who we are

 Clients can use the support service to ask for help with any aspect of the service we provide, including help with using the admin panel and advice on getting the best out of their site.

 But there are some limitations.
 Under the support service, we do not:

 If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
-In this situation, we reassign the ticket to a delivery manager with an explanation.
+In this situation, we reassign the ticket to a delivery lead or someone from the client services team with an explanation.